 Now, the morning after, Cookie and I are back on the couch, under a blanket, while news helicopters circle overhead.
 There are chocolate chip cookies calling my name from the coffee table, claiming that they can cure me of this insufferable writer’s block.
 Maybe I’ll have another.

 These cookies have a lot going for them.
 For starters, they are absolutely delicious and everything that a chocolate chip cookie should be: chewy around the edges, soft in the middle, and full of rich chocolate and caramel-like flavors.
 They also happen to be gluten free, thanks to a simple combination of two flours (almond and coconut flours).
 They’re naturally sweetened with maple syrup, which lends a brown sugar-like sweetness.
-They’re eggless, too, which means that the recipe is easily veganized and that the cookie dough carries no risk of salmonella poisoning.
+They’re eggless, too, which means that the recipe is easily made vegan.
 These cookies are about as healthy as cookies can be.

 My friend Tessa introduced me to these cookies a few weeks ago.
 We were sipping wine and watching Magic Mike during girls’ night when she set them on her coffee table.
 I took one bite and knew I had to share the recipe with you all—mostly because they are so very tasty, but also because I know that many of you are on the hunt for gluten-free and naturally sweetened recipes.
 I don’t try to avoid gluten myself, but my friend Tessa has cured herself of debilitating migraines by following a gluten-free, low-sugar diet.
 Isn’t that wonderful?
 I’m so glad she’s found what works for her.